Skip to main content

 Response format

-The batch response includes individual results for each URL:
+The batch response includes individual results for each URL and summary counts:

 {